-Traditional Manchu bows typically enable very long draw lengths of 36" and beyond, but are typically shot at slightly shorter draw lengths.
+Manchu bows, if properly made, enable very long draw lengths of 36" and beyond, but they are shot at slightly shorter draw lengths.
 Especially at the higher draw weights your draw length in a given posture will be reduced by a few inches due to the compression of the body's tissue under the bow's weight.

 A Manchu bow, top unstrung, bottom strung.

 All bows are made with a specific purpose in mind.
 The Manchu bow design is focused on getting good results launching heavy arrows while the trade off is not being able to reach extremely high arrow velocities.
 It is a good example of the fact that there is no "best" bow, just a bow better suited for a specific task.